hackesofice/who-i-am/README.md

 2. **Open `index.html` in a browser**
    ```
-   Start with index.html and use in any local or live server.
+   open index.html or any file which u wanna customise do whatever changes you want
    ```

 3. **To deploy online**